Online Prediction of Switching Graph Labelings with Cluster Specialists: Conclusion

 \section{Conclusion}

-\VD Our primary result was an algorithm for switching graph labelings with a per-trial prediction time of $O(\log n)$ and a mistake bound that {\em smoothly} tracks changes to the graph labeling over time.
-In the long version of this paper we plan to extend the analysis of the primary algorithm to the expected regret setting; we anticipate no technical difficulties just a certain long-form non-tidiness to the bound due to relaxing our simplifying assumption of the {\em well-formed} comparator sequence that is {\em minimal-consistent} with the labeling sequence.
-From a technical perspective two of the open problems that we found intriguing was first to extend the analysis of \BAY\ to the smooth setting in terms of $H(\cdot,\cdot)$ and second to eliminate the $\log\log T$ term from our bounds.
-Regarding the second problem, the natural approach would be to replace the conservative {\em fixed-share} update with a {\em variable-share} update~\citep{Herbster-TrackingExpert}; in our efforts we found many technical problems with this approach.
-On both the more practical and speculative side; we observe that the specialists sets $\BTB_n$, and $\FB_n$ were chosen to ``prove bounds.''
+Our primary result was an algorithm for predicting switching graph labelings with a per-trial prediction time of $O(\log n)$ and a mistake bound that {\em smoothly} tracks changes to the graph labeling over time.
+In the long version of this paper we plan to extend the analysis of the primary algorithm to the expected regret setting by relaxing our simplifying assumption of the {\em well-formed} comparator sequence that is {\em minimal-consistent} with the labeling sequence.
+From a technical perspective the open problem that we found most intriguing is to eliminate the $\log\log T$ term from our bounds.
+The natural approach to this would be to replace the conservative {\em fixed-share} update with a {\em variable-share} update~\citep{Herbster-TrackingExpert}; in our efforts however we found many technical problems with this approach.
+On both the more practical and speculative side; we observe that the specialists sets $\BTB_n$, and $\FB_n$ were chosen to ``prove bounds''.
 In practice we can use any {\em hierarchical} graph clustering algorithm to produce a {\em complete} specialist set and furthermore multiple such clusterings may be pooled.
-Such a pooled set of subgraph ``motifs'' could be then be used in a multi-task setting like~\citep{kaw12}.
+Such a pooled set of subgraph ``motifs'' could be then be used for example in a multi-task setting (see for example,~\citep{kaw12}).

-\acks{The authors would like to thank Dmitry Adamskiy and Stephen Pasteris for valuable discussions.
-In particular we would like to thank Stephen for his refinements to the proof Proposition~3.
-Finally both authors would like to thank Innovate UK and the EPSRC for financial support through Innovate UK grant \#103971, {\em Graph Analytics-based Modular Machine learning and Artificial intelligence (GAMMA)}.}